 After around 30 seconds, the pilot light’s heat triggers a thermocouple, a cheap electrical switch that ensures the gas supply to the pilot light stays open and your water heater keeps working.

-The thermocouple in your gas water heater can be soiled, twisted, or broken if you repeatedly switch it off.
-Usually, you may see the thermocouple right next to the pilot light.
+The thermocouple can become soiled, twisted, or broken if you repeatedly switch your gas water heater off.
+Usually, you may see it right next to the pilot light.

-Check the thermocouple to see if it is filthy or has any damage.
-Turn off the gas to let the thermocouple cool if it is dirty.
-You can then clean the thermocouple by lightly sanding it with fine sandpaper.
+Check the thermocouple to see if it is filthy or damaged.
+If it is dirty, turn off the gas to let it cool.
+Then, you can clean it by lightly sanding it with fine sandpaper.

 However, a faulty bottom heating element shows slightly different symptoms; the water from the faucet starts to get quite hot but then quickly cools down.